swkkd/gowebapi/docs/AssetServerApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **AssetServerGetSecurityMappings**
-> ItemsSecurityMapping AssetServerGetSecurityMappings(ctx, webId, optional)
+> ItemsSecurityMapping AssetServerGetSecurityMappings(a.client.ctx, webId, optional)
 Retrieve security mappings based on the specified criteria.
 By default, all security mappings in the specified Asset Server are returned.

 ### Required Parameters